Getting Help

 Introduction

-Every developer, no matter the experience level, gets stuck, every single day.
+Every developer, no matter the experience level, gets stuck, almost every day.
 It’s very important to understand that it’s absolutely normal to spend hours, days, sometimes weeks, trying to solve one single problem.
 I’ve seen many programming students getting frustrated and quitting because they just don’t expect it to be this way.
 There’s no such thing as entering a flow state and having your project magically finished without hiccups.
 At least for most mortals.

 Every project is a bumpy road.
 When studying, every little thing you try to do will require some level of troubleshooting.
 In a professional environment, there will be a constant back-and-forth between developers, “product owners”, “quality assurance” professionals and stakeholders to make sure the requirements are being met.